SajKey/SajKey/README.md

 ### Hi there 👋 I’m Ilya Shtykov - aka SajKey🐉
 ---
-- 💻 I’m  сompleted  at the Yandex.Practicum "Data Science Specialist" course.
 - 💼 I work for the company "Tander" (better known in Russia as "Magnit") as a Business Analyst.
 - 📫 How to reach me:
   - Email: shtykov_i@bk.ru